Undivided Resources

 IPP goals can also help determine the appropriate amount of service time your child receives; however, Arroyo says clients typically receive between two and four social-rec hours per month.
 Policies will vary among Regional Centers.

-Arroyo tells us the Regional Center may be able to supplement the services offered by the school district.
+Arroyo tells us the Regional Center may be able to supplement educational services offered by the school district.
 However, because Regional Centers are payers of last resort, you will need to:

 After collecting the appropriate documentation regarding the school’s offer of FAPE and your attempts to go through generic providers, you can present the information to your Regional Center and request those services through them.